 These were the thoughts of Gaudí’s professor who gave him the diploma when Antoni Gaudí graduated from his architecture school in Barcelona.
 He was a good prophet, wasn’t he?
-Therefore, brace yourself for an architectural odyssey.
+Brace yourself for an architectural odyssey!

 Introducing the Heaven of Architecture